quocduan/ReferralBot/README.md

 prefix text);
 ```

+It should give you a confirmation line in the command prompt.

+#### Quick Note

+Given the recent addition of the `repair-database` command to the bot, you can technically stop here if you like, close the command prompt, and move on to the final step.
+The only reason you have to create the `servers` table manually is because the bot won't work without it and thus you can't run the command that creates the other tables.
+However, you may also choose to continue making the database tables manually.
+Your choice.
+If you wish to run the command, simply get it set up on a server, and using whatever prefix you set, or the default `$`, run the `repair-database` command in the server you added it to.
+It won't confirm anything, but if you check your database info screen from your Heroku dashboard you should see three additional tables added.

-It should give you a confirmation line, and you can move on to the `scores` table:
+If you want to continue doing this manually, you can move on to the `scores` table:

 ```sql
 CREATE TABLE IF NOT EXISTS scores (